 H.H.
 Munro, who went by the pen-name of Saki, liked to write stories that resembled practical jokes.
 In The Open Window, a man named Framton Nuttel comes to the countryside to recover from “a bad case of the nerves.”
 Too bad he meets young Vera Sappleton, a teenaged trickster who sends Framton over the edge.
 It’s a great story for young readers because of its brevity, the way Munro sets up the victim, and because the lead character is a youngster.
 Be sure to let your students know the “window” is actually a set of French doors.
 It includes parts for eight actors (plus one non-speaking part).
 It’s appropriate for students in grades 4 through 8, and it’s included in Read Aloud Plays: Classic Short Stories, which can be purchased an downloaded by clicking on the cover image.

 This is Kipling’s story of a heroic young mongoose that saves an English family from a pair of vengeful cobras.
 Originally from The Jungle Books, it gives young people an introduction to British-occupied India and young actors the opportunity to experiment with characterization.
 It’s a good story to consider ‘perspective.’
 Consider incorporating flutes (recorders) into the beginning and end of the “snake charmers” narration.
 It includes parts for eleven actors (plus a few extras in the “Chorus”) and is appropriate for students in grades 4 through 8.
 Includes the reader’s theater script, the original text formatted for easier reading, a comprehension activity, plus the teachers notes and key.
-Click on the title heading to purchase and download a PDF version.
+Click on the title to preview or purchase from TpT.